luxumbra/daoism-dapp/README.md

 - Project was bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 - CSS framework used is Chakra UI
 - Using Chakra UIs Toast for giving feedback to the user or logging errors to the console.
 Would like to hook into Sentry or HoneyBadger for catching & tracking exceptions.
-- Formik library used for forms & validation
+- `<Mint />` & `<Transfer />` components in place with forms & validation using Formik library.
+Some error handling on the forms.
+Transfer / Mint functions still to do + write tests
 - Uses Vercel & Github actions for Continuous Integration
 - Uses `@react/testing-library and Jest - currently only using stubs for the tests but things should be correctly configured for when I get to them)
-- Coverage of tests hooked into ['Coveralls'](https://coveralls.io/)
+- [Coveralls] integration - coverage of tests can be seen on the Coveralls [project page](https://coveralls.io/github/luxumbra/daoism-dapp)
+- Snyk Security integration
 - Set default contract for minting & transfer to WAFFLE (Rinkeby) for Daoism to test.